-Lasers, with high speeds, incredible precision, and lack of thermal alteration to the surrounding material, are ideal for removing material through ablation or drilling a variety of micron-sized features in catheter tubing and other materials.
-As medical catheters become smaller and more complex, lasers are often the only manufacturing technology that can produce these features with high accuracy.
+Lasers, which offer high speeds, incredible precision, and the ability to process without thermally altering the surrounding material, are ideal for removing material through ablation or drilling a variety of micron-sized features in catheter tubing and other materials.
+As medical catheters become smaller and more complex, lasers are often the only manufacturing technology capable of delivering the necessary accuracy.

 Laser Processing Applications